 Create & Use Rich HTML eMail Signatures on iPhone and iPad

 Tired of the “Sent from my iPhone / iPad” default signature of Mail app in iOS, and want to replace it with something fancier, like a fully functional HTML signature with clickable URLs and some rich styling?

 There are a variety of ways to accomplish this, but by far the fastest way to get an HTML signature in iOS is to just use an existing HTML signature, or to quickly craft one in a webmail client with HTML tools.
 Both will keep you from having to fumble around with HTML syntax or bother with any third party apps, and as you’ll see, they’re both pretty similar.

-How to Create a New HTML Signature for iOS Mail with Webmail
+How to Create a New HTML Signature for iPhone Mail with Webmail

 Webmail clients make it very easy to create HTML signatures because they all have simple HTML tools in the composition screens to do things like bold and italicize text, change font sizes, and create usable links.
 What you’re going to do is create the rich signature in a webmail client, then email it to your iOS device and copy that for use in the Mail app:

 - Compose a new email to the mailing address setup on your iPhone, and use the HTML tools in the webmail client to create a signature (for setting usable links, type it out, highlight it, then click the little link button tool)